isaacs/node-lru-cache/README.md

   may be stored if size calculation is used, and `maxSize` is exceeded.
   This must be a positive finite intger.

-    This option is required, and must be a positive integer.
+    At least one of `max`, `maxSize`, or `TTL` is required.
+This must be a positive integer if set.

+    **It is strongly recommended to set a `max` to prevent unbounded growth of the cache.**  See "Storage Bounds Safety" below.

 * `maxSize` - Set to a positive integer to track the sizes of items added to the cache, and automatically evict items in order to stay below this